OWASP/www-project-developer-guide/draft/06-secure-design/04-application-spoofing.md

 #### Application spoofing / clickjacking

-Set X-FRAME-OPTIONS header to SAMEORIGIN or DENY, depending on what the business requirement is for rendering the web page.
+Set `X-FRAME-OPTIONS` header to `SAMEORIGIN` or `DENY`, depending on what the business requirement is for rendering the web page.
 This will help prevent a malicious actor including your application in an iFrame to capture credentials/exfiltrate data.
 As a caveat, this will not work with Meta Tags.
 X-FRAME-OPTIONS must be applied as HTTP Response Header